johanholmerin/structured-clone/README.md

 ## Limitations

-* `CryptoKey` and `ImageBitmap` are not supported, since there is no way to synchronously make a copy.
+- `CryptoKey` and `ImageBitmap` are not supported, since there is no way to synchronously make a copy.
-* Copying `FileList` is only supported in browsers that support the `DataTransfer` constructor.
+- Copying `FileList` is only supported in browsers that support the `DataTransfer` constructor.
+- Does not support the [transfer](https://html.spec.whatwg.org/multipage/structured-data.html#structured-cloning) parameter